chatterjeesaurabh/Assessment-of-Cognitive-Load-and-Emotion-using-Ocular-and-Facial-Microexpressions/README.md

 ## Brief Steps
 * Developed face and facial landmark detection pipeline for video, and performed pupil localization by radial inspection of gradients.
 Developed CUDA algorithms to accelerate execution speed by 300 times.
 * Alternatively, used Mediapipe Face Landmark model to detect and track eye iris, eye corners and eyelid coordinates.
-* Blink detection and iris location correction using Cubic Spline interpolation.
+* Performed blink detection, and iris location correction using Cubic Spline interpolation.
 * Screen gaze and heatmap estimation using Polynomial Regression.
 Classified eye motion into saccades and fixations using iris velocity and dispersion based thresholds.
 * Designed psychometric game(s): Visual Response Test and N-Back Test, which can induce different levels of mental workload.
-* Built deep learning model using ResNet-18 by pre-training with large facial expression datasets ([AffectNet](http://mohammadmahoor.com/affectnet/) and [EmotioNet](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Benitez-Quiroz_EmotioNet_An_Accurate_CVPR_2016_paper.pdf)) and further fine tuned with action unit intensity labels ([DISFA](http://mohammadmahoor.com/disfa/) dataset) to estimate facial micro-expressions.
+* Built deep learning model using ResNet-18 by pre-training with large facial expression datasets ([AffectNet](http://mohammadmahoor.com/affectnet/) and [EmotioNet](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Benitez-Quiroz_EmotioNet_An_Accurate_CVPR_2016_paper.pdf)) and further fine tuned with action unit intensity labels ([DISFA](http://mohammadmahoor.com/disfa/) dataset) along with simultaneous **Knowledge-Distillation** from a larger **Masked Auto-Encoder** model to estimate facial micro-expressions.

 ## Eye Detection and Tracking